opensanctions/yente/README.md

 The yente API is built to provide access to [OpenSanctions data](https://www.opensanctions.org/datasets/), it can also be used to [search and match other data](https://www.opensanctions.org/docs/yente/datasets/), such as [company registries](https://www.opensanctions.org/kyb/) or [custom watchlists](https://www.opensanctions.org/docs/yente/datasets/).

-While `yente` is the open source core code base for the [OpenSanctions API](https://api.opensanctions.org), it can also be run [on-premises as a KYC appliance](https://www.opensanctions.org/docs/self-hosted/) so that no customer data leaves the deployment context.
+While `yente` is the open source core code base for the [OpenSanctions API](https://www.opensanctions.org/api/), it can also be run [on-premises as a KYC appliance](https://www.opensanctions.org/docs/self-hosted/) so that no customer data leaves your infrastructure.

-* [yente documentation](https://www.opensanctions.org/docs/yente) - install, configure and use the service.
+* [yente documentation](https://www.opensanctions.org/docs/yente/) - install, configure and use the service.

 ## Development